COVID Vaccine Alert: Immediate sign-ups at 2 Kansas City CVS locations

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

 As of 5:55 a.m.
-Friday, our team of content producers have found immediate openings for next Sunday through Tuesday at the Kansas City CVS at 7003 Bannister Road, along with openings for next Tuesday at the Kansas City CVS at 4531 Troost Ave.
+Tuesday, our team of content producers have found immediate openings for 3 days this week at the Kansas City CVS at 7003 Bannister Road and at the Kansas City CVS at 4531 Troost Ave.

 Click here to go to the registration page and search for zip code 64110 or put "Kansas City, MO" into the search.